 - 2.1 Internal Audit is an independent and objective assurance and consulting activity that aims to add value to, and improve the operations of, the Councils. - 2.2 The main objective of Internal Audit is to provide a high quality, independent, and innovative assurance service.
-This culminates in an Annual Assurance Report providing an opinion on the adequacy of each Council's arrangements for risk management, governance, and control. - 2.3 In addition to this assurance role, Internal Audit: - present periodic Progress Reports to Audit Committee; - provide ad hoc consultancy and advice to Services / Directorates; - monitor and report on the implementation of Internal Audit recommendations; and - help promote a zero tolerance fraud and corruption culture. - 2.4 The Internal Audit Manager acts as Key Contact for the bi-annual National Fraud Initiative exercise at both Councils and, at Falkirk Council, as the Single Point of Contact (SPOC) with Police Scotland in relation to Serious Organised Crime.
+This culminates in an Annual Assurance Report providing an opinion on the adequacy of each Council's

+- arrangements for risk management, governance, and control. - 2.3 In addition to this assurance role, Internal Audit: - presents periodic Progress Reports to Audit Committee; - provides ad hoc consultancy and advice to Services / Directorates; - monitors and reports on the implementation of Internal Audit recommendations; and - helps promote a zero tolerance fraud and corruption culture. - 2.4 The Internal Audit Manager and Senior Internal Auditor act as Key Contacts for the bi-annual National Fraud Initiative exercise at both Councils and, at Falkirk Council, as the Single Point of Contact (SPOC) with Police Scotland in relation to Serious Organised Crime.